agenosov/sdn_sandbox/openflow_spec_notes.md

     - *pipeline match fields* - matching values attached to the packet for pipeline processing

+### Flow Stats

+* OPF *Extensible Stat format* follow the same convention as OXM format.

+* Each flow table of the switch must support the [required stat fields](https://www.opennetworking.org/wp-content/uploads/2014/10/openflow-switch-v1.5.1.pdf#paragraph.7.2.4.4):

+    - OXS_OF_DURATION
+    - OXS_OF_IDLE_TIME
+    - OXS_OF_FLOW_COUNT
+    - OXS_OF_PACKET_COUNT
+    - OXS_OF_BYTE_COUNT

 ### Flow Instructions

 * Instructions (associated with the flow entry) are executed when a packet matches the entry.

 * For the *Apply-Actions* instruction, the *actions field is treated as a list*.
 For the *Write-Actions* instruction, the *actions field is treated as a set*.

+* *STAT_TRIGGER* instruction type allows the controller to receive a trigger for one or many thresholds, i.e. *when one of the stat field values of the flow entry crosses threshold*.

 ### Controller-to-Switch messages